lsst-ts/ts_dsm/doc/index.rst

 Simulator
 ---------

 There are two simulation modes available to the DSM CSC.
 One mode sends out the telemetry information every second (fast mode) and the other mode sends it out every 30 seconds (slow mode).
 The telemetry files are generated internally by the CSC so the operation looks very similar to real mode operation, except that the telemetry directory is a generated directory in ``/tmp`` and requires no special setup.
 To run the CSC in fast mode, do the following.

 .. prompt:: bash

-  run_dsm.py --simulate 1
+  run_dsm.py --simulate=1 1

 To run the CSC is slow mode, do the following.

 .. prompt:: bash

-  run_dsm.py --simulate 2
+  run_dsm.py --simulate=2 1

+The above commands will put the CSC into ``STANDBY`` state.
+Use the ``--state=enabled`` flag shown above to put the CSC into ``ENABLED`` state.

 .. _lsst.ts.DSM.developer_guide: